amun830/Resource-Management-Project/Code and Data Files/README.txt

     -   Continue operating at current rate (20ML/day).
     -   Double extraction rate (40 ML/day).

--   We then conduct uncertanty analysis by computing parameter posterior distribution of pressure and copper models (normal).
+-   We then conduct uncertanty analysis by computing parameter posterior distribution of pressure and copper models (normal) according to given data proir distribution.

 -   This is used to fit to data and hence create samples for each senario.
 Then plot.